Mhdez221993/JavaScript/utilities.md

 console.log(y === 0.1); // true
 ```

+## Bubble Sort
-## Bubble Sort: Compare adjacent elements and swaps then if thery are in the wrong order
+Compare adjacent elements and swaps then if thery are in the wrong order
 ```js
 // The outer loop runs 4 times
 [4, 3, 2, 1] // initial array